fochoao-code/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     :param password: The password to use to decrypt the data.
 Should be ``None`` if the private key is not encrypted.
     :type password: :term:`bytes-like`

+    :param unsafe_skip_rsa_key_validation:

+        .. versionadded:: 39.0.0

+        A keyword-only argument that defaults to ``False``.
+If ``True`` RSA private keys will not be validated.
+This significantly speeds up loading the keys, but is is :term:`unsafe` unless you are certain the key is valid.
+User supplied keys should never be loaded with this parameter set to ``True``.
+If you do load an invalid key this way and attempt to use it OpenSSL may hang, crash, or otherwise misbehave.

+    :type unsafe_skip_rsa_key_validation: bool

     :returns: One of
         :class:`~cryptography.hazmat.primitives.asymmetric.ed25519.Ed25519PrivateKey`,